melexis/mlx90640-library/README.md

 sudo apt install libsdl2-dev
 ```

-On Raspbian Lite you may wish to buildi SDL2 from source with X support disabled to avoid pulling in ~200MB of dependencies.
+On Raspbian Lite you may wish to build SDL2 from source with X support disabled to avoid pulling in ~200MB of dependencies.
 Before configuring/compiling ensure you have `libudev-dev` installed for input support.